Amrutha5081/Portfolio/README.md

  A hands-on, easy to use website that can be modified according to the user convenience.

- There are three files in the code website
+ There are three files in the code website:
  -Index HTML file.
  -About HTML file.
  -Styling CSS file.